 KEY AREAS OF RESPONSIBILITIES:

-- Initiates and directs a team overdose/ medical emergency response for all SCS staff, as per established protocols.
+- Alongside medical personnel, assists with a team overdose/ medical emergency response, as per established protocols.

 - Works collaboratively with individuals, health care professionals and community services in the identification and resolution of health issues and integration of care, making referrals to other service providers as appropriate.

 - Completes pre-consumption, post-consumption assessments and monitors individuals’ health for the duration of the SCS visit.

 - Maintains a quiet, relaxed, safe space within the SCS and orients individuals to the SCS

 - Using a harm reduction approach, provides education and counselling on mental health, safer injection techniques and substance use, sexual health and other high-risk behaviors.